New Kitten Care

 Litter

-I would recommend a Dust Free litter.
-Litters with dust can make your cats lungs hurt or eyes irritated.
-Something like yesterdays news or swheat scoop is great!
+I would recommend a Dust Free litter as litters with dust can make your cats lungs inflamed or eyes irritated.
+Something like Feline Pine, yesterdays news or swheat scoop is great!
 But before you switch to a dust free litter make sure to ask your breeder what litter he or she uses and switch over gradually.

 Litter Scoop